Digital Currency

 Cryptocurrencies

 A cryptocurrency is a digital asset that uses cryptography to secure its transactions and to control the creation of new units.
+They are a subcategory of virtual currency.
 Popular cryptocurrencies include Bitcoin, Ethereum, Bitcoin Cash, and Litecoin.

 As we mentioned above, cryptocurrencies are decentralized, which means they are not subject to government, private sector, or financial institution control.
 They are also global, which means anyone can buy and sell them regardless of their location.

 Cryptocurrencies are often used as investments because their prices can rise and fall a lot over time.
+While volatility makes many cryptocurrencies speculative assets, the rise of stablecoins has provided a key utility for global, non-volatile electronic payments.
 But many people today use them as a way to send or receive electronic payments or buy crypto assets, like NFTs.

 Virtual currencies